Last Updated on 16/07/2023 by secretmoona

-Wandering into the historic area, you realise why Bécherel has been listed as one of France’s ‘little town of character’ (Petites Cités de Caractère®).
+Wandering into the historic area, you realise why Bécherel has been listed as one of France’s ‘little towns of character’ (Petites Cités de Caractère®).
 The town is a charming old medieval village.
-From Rue de la Filanderie to the main square called Place des Halles, you see a selection of stone and timber buildings making it a charming and picturesque square.
+From Rue de la Filanderie to the main square called Place des Halles, you see a selection of stone and timber buildings, making it a charming and picturesque square.
 The best way to discover the town’s beauty is by wandering around with a curious eye.
 Having said that, a detour by the Tourist Information Centre will save you time in finding the hidden places.

 Bécherel, France’s first “book town”

-As well as being known as a City of Art and History, Bécherel is primarily famous for books as the “Cite du Livre®” meaning village of books.
+As well as being known as a City of Art and History, Bécherel is primarily famous for books as the “Cite du Livre®”, meaning village of books.
 Bécherel is France’s first book town but comes third in Europe behind the Welsh town of Hay-on-Wye and Redu in Belgium.
-The first book town is in Jinbōchō, Tokyo.
-Since 1988, houses that once belonged to noble families and rich merchants have given way to bookstores that are opened all year round, making the small town a paradise for book lovers.
-The town is not to be confused with Bescherelle, a grammar book known to every french highschooler.
+The first book town is Jinbōchō, Tokyo.
+Since 1988, houses that once belonged to noble families and rich merchants have given way to bookstores that are open all year round, making the small town a paradise for book lovers.
+The town is not to be confused with Bescherelle, a grammar book known to every French high schooler.
 You will be familiar with this book if you have studied French or grew up in France like me.
 When I first heard about the town, I thought the book was made there!